nealbob/econlearn/README.rst

 ``econlearn`` was developed to solve problems that arise in economics, particularly stochastic dynamic optimisation problems (Markov Decision Processes MDPs).
 A key feature is the batch reinforcement learning method 'Fitted QV iteration with Tile coding', for solving MDPs by simulation (described in more detail in my thesis `here <https://nealhughes.net/thesis/Thesis_main.pdf>`_).

 ``econlearn`` is designed to be fast.
 All algorithms are implemented in Cython and several make use of multi-threading.
 Many of the methods make use of a tile coding (i.e., overlapping grid) data structure.
-For pure speed of both fitting and prediction tile coding is hard to beat.
+For pure speed of both fitting and prediction, tile coding is hard to beat.
 In higher dimensions tile coding can run into memory problems. ``econlearn`` includes a simple implementation of 'hashing' to help limit memory usage.

 Supervised learning (regression)
 --------------------------------
 * Tile coding
 * Radial Basis Functions
-* Local quadratic regression
+* Local quadratic
-* Distance weighted regression
+* Distance weighted OLS

 Unsupervised learning
 ---------------------